Towards Online Multi-Modal Social Interaction Understanding: Introduction

-\item We propose Online-MMSI-VLM, a multimodal large language model framework that integrates multi-party conversation forecasting and social-aware visual prompting.
-To the best of our knowledge, it is the first work to use multi-modal large language models for advancing MMSI.

-\item We conduct extensive experiments for three tasks using two models on two social datasets.
-The experimental results establish a strong benchmark for Online-MMSI and demonstrate the effectiveness of our proposals. \end{itemize}
+In summary, our contributions are threefold: 1) We propose a new task, Online-MMSI, where the AI assistant must interpret multimodal social interactions and provide immediate feedback using only historical dialogues and videos.
+2) We propose Online-MMSI-VLM, a multimodal large language model-based framework that integrates multi-party conversation forecasting and socially-aware visual prompting.
+To the best of our knowledge, it is the first work to use multimodal large language models for advancing MMSI.
+3) Extensive experiments, for three tasks on two social datasets, demonstrate the effectiveness of our approach and show Online-MMSI-VLM establishes a strong benchmark for Online-MMSI.